Uber & Lyft Accident Attorney in Tampa, FL

 Your property was damaged by an Uber or Lyft driver.

-The most that Uber or Lyft will pay for vehicle or property damage is $25,000.
+The most that Uber or Lyft will pay for property damage is $25,000.
 This only applies if the damage is done while the driver is logged into the ridesharing app.

 Our Result-Driven Process